Fall & Winter Painting

 Temperature of the rooms and their walls

 Ideally paint should be applied in temperatures above 60 degrees.
-Painting at temperatures below that, and especially below 50 degrees, can result in adherence problems and longer drying times, which means a longer wait to set the room back up again.
+Painting at temperatures below that and significantly below 50 degrees can result in adherence problems and longer drying times, which means a longer wait to restart the room.
 Most homes during the winter don’t have internal temperatures below 50 or 60 degrees.
 But what about the walls?

-If you’re in the middle of a cold snap, the outside chill may permeate the exterior of the home and cause significant cooling of the walls.
-In order for paint to adhere properly (and maintain its quality appearance for as long as the paint’s manufacturer says it should), the wall temperature is important, just like the air temperature.
+If you’re in the middle of a cold snap, the outside chill may permeate the home’s exterior and cause significant cooling of the walls.
+The wall temperature is important, just like the air temperature, for the paint to adhere properly (and maintain its quality appearance for as long as the paint’s manufacturer says it should).

-Turning up the thermostat while professional painting crews are applying interior paint and for approximately 36 hours after they’re finished might help if the walls are excessively cold.
+If the walls are excessively cold, turning up the thermostat while professional painting crews are applying interior paint and for approximately 36 hours after they’re finished might help.
 This will create an ideal atmosphere for the new paint.
-(Needless to say, don’t crank the heat up to 95 – you might suffocate the painters!)
+(Needless to say, don’t crank the heat up to 95—you might suffocate the painters!)

 How humidity affects paint

-Typically winters are less humid than summers.
-But this isn’t always the case.
-If you suspect the air in your home is particularly humid, you’ll want to do something about it before painting starts.
+Typically, winters are less humid than summers, but this isn’t always the case.
+If you suspect the air in your home is particularly humid, you’ll want to do something about it before the painting starts.

-Particles of moisture in the air is what causes the effect known as humidity.
+Particles of moisture in the air cause the effect known as humidity.
 The more particles, the higher the humidity.
-When the air is full of moisture, paint has trouble evaporating (drying), because the wet air keeps the paint wet.
+When the air is full of moisture, paint has trouble evaporating (drying) because the wet air keeps the paint moist.
 When the liquid component of the paint remains, the paint won’t properly bond to the walls.
 As with painting in temperatures that are too cold, paint in a humid environment stays wet and can sag, pick up dust and be smudged when moving furniture and other items back into the room.

-Keep humidity down and temp up when interior paintingAs we’ve indicated, for paint to do its job, it must dry out (release its moisture elements) in a timely fashion.
+Keep humidity down and temp up when interior paintingAs we’ve indicated, paint must dry out (release its moisture elements) promptly for the paint to do its job.
 It’s the drying that makes it adhere to surfaces.
-Temperature extremes on either end of the scale and excess humidity affect how paint dries and, consequently, how good a finished paint job looks and holds up in the coming years.
+Temperature extremes on either end of the scale and excess humidity affect how paint dries and how good a finished paint job looks and holds up in the coming years.

-So this brings us back to our original question: Is it okay to paint interiors in the winter?
-It definitely is, as long as the indoor air and wall temperatures are consistent with the paint manufacturer’s recommendations and humidity is at a moderate or low level.
+So this brings us back to our original question: Is painting interiors in the winter okay?
+It is, as long as the indoor air and wall temperatures are consistent with the paint manufacturer’s recommendations and the humidity is moderate or low.

 Franklin Painting of Connecticut specializes in interior painting during the winter months.
-When you have us on the job, you can be assured that all paint will be applied only in the right conditions to result in a beautiful finished result.
-To get a painting quote, call us at (877) 646-7774.
+When you have us on the job, you can be assured that all paint will be applied only in the right conditions to produce a beautiful finished result.
+Call us at (877) 646-7774 to get a painting quote.

 or at our main office number 860-678-7701